Hirohamada33/knowledge-basement/Dream maker garage/Reinforcement Learning/Markov decision process.md

 The state-value function can again be decomposed into immediate reward plus discounted value of successor state
 $$v_π(s) = E_π [R_{t+1} + γv_π(S_{t+1}) | S_t = s]$$
 The action-value function can similarly be decomposed, $$q_π(s,a)=E_π[R_{t+1}+γq_π(S_{t+1},A_{t+1})|S_t =s,A_t =a]$$

+##### Question
+1. Does the Markov process required to be fully observable?
+Moreover, what's the significance of a environment to be fully observable?
+2. For state